Aditya9056/smush-repo/readme.txt

 = 2.0.6.4 =

-* Updated: Skip webp images
+* Updated: Skip webp images ( causing ajax error for few sites )
-* Fixed: Warning and Notices (Media Library not loading)
+* Fixed: Warning and Notices ( Media Library not loading )
 * Fixed: Smush full size image if no other sizes are available
 * Added: Detailed text for stats and settings